Farama-Foundation/ViZDoom/doc/DoomGame.md

 | :--    | :--                                                            |
 | Python | `void set_button_max_value(Button button, float maxValue = 0)` |

-Sets the maximum allowed, absolute value for the specified button.
+Sets the maximum allowed absolute value for the specified button.
 Setting the maximum value to 0 results in no constraint at all (infinity).
 This method makes sense only for delta buttons.
-Constraints limit applies in all Modes.
+The constraints limit applies in all Modes.

 See also:
 - [`Types: Button`](Types.md#button)